JuanDiegoSuarezLondono/Introduction-to-Machine-Learning/README.md

 # Introduction to Machine Learning

-Welcome to this comprehensive guide on data analysis using pandas!
-In this series, we will explore the powerful features and functionalities offered by pandas, a popular data manipulation library in Python.
+Welcome to the Introduction to Machine Learning project!
+This project serves as an entry point into the fascinating world of machine learning.
+Throughout this journey, you will explore fundamental concepts and techniques that form the backbone of machine learning algorithms and applications.

 ## Table of Contents